armadaproject/armada/cmd/armadactl/README.md

 # Armadactl

-Armadactl is a command line tool for managing and deploying Armada charts.
-It allows users to install, upgrade, and delete charts, as well as view their status and history.
+Armadactl is a command-line tool used for managing jobs in the Armada workload orchestration system.
+It provides functionality for creating, updating, and deleting jobs, as well as monitoring job status and resource usage.

 ## Installation
 To install Armada, follow these steps: